marcoslop/chispazo-exam/README.md

 Please send us a git patch with the solution, so that we can evaluate your solution and talk about it with you.

-Don´t send us a pull request because it would be public and other people would see you solution.
+Don´t send us a pull request because it would be public and other people would see your solution.